Harshitchauhan-code/Quiz-X/README.md

   - **home/**: Home page actions and question management.
   - **question-form/**: Components for creating and editing questions.
   - **question-table/**: Table and controls for listing and managing questions.
-  - **quiz/**: Components for quiz navigation and answering questions.
+  - **quiz/**: Components for quiz navigation, answering questions, feedback, and student details forms.
   - **result/**: Components for displaying detailed quiz results.

 ## Core Functionalities